 “My dad is my best friend, and he’s a great horseman as well,” Shawn has said of his father, Bill.
 “My family is the most important thing in my life, and I know I wouldn’t be where I’m at today if it weren’t for the love and support of my wife as well.
 She’s sacrificed a lot for me and my career.”

 As the three Flarida kids grow up, it’s likely that the tradition of great horsemanship will continue.
-Cody, currently a high school senior, is an academic standout that is looking forward to selecting a college.
+Cody, currently a college freshman, continues to be an academic standout earning the Deans List honors his first semester at college.
 Courtney is member of the Lady Rams cheer squad and can be found leading her team to victory in some top flight cheering.In 2013 she has added volleyball to her activity list and is working on a killer serve.

 As the youngest, Sammy, is probably the one most likely to follow in the family business.
 When he’s not wrestling or playing baseball, Sam can usually be found in the barn.
 Sammy showed for the first time in 2012 and is already developing a reputation as a showman.
 The youngest Flarida won his first congress championship in 2013 when he was named co-champion of the very first Congress Short Stirrup reining class marking a 214.
 “He told Michele once that he wants to be a cowboy when he grows up,” Shawn shared.
 “But he wants to be ‘better than Daddy.’
 He probably will be!”
 Shawn and Sam brought the horse down during the always popular Congress Freestyle Reining in 2013.
 Asked by OQHA to do a freestyle demonstration, Shawn enlisted the help of his wife, Sam and friend and accomplished freestyle choreographer Laura Schoeller.
 The end result was a routine perform to live music performed by AQHA member and Nashville recording artist Denny Strickland, who reworked the song “Watching You”.
 Click here to watch their incredible performance.